contractlevel/compliance/README.md

 ### Everest Fee

-This fee is required to pay for requests made to Everest's Chainlink node.
+This fee is required to pay for requests made to the Everest Chainlink node.

 ### Automation Fee